izikeros/blog/content/posts/posts/2026-04-09_model-migration.md

                         for verification layer over synthesis
 ```

----

-## Phase 0 -- Know what you're migrating from
+## Phase 0 -Know what you're migrating from

 I know, I know.
 You want to start swapping things.
 But before you write a line of migration code, document what your system actually does right now.
 Otherwise you'll have no way to tell if the migration worked or just seemed like it did.